xebia-functional/macroid/macroid-docs/guide/UiActions.md

 ## Low-level threading utilities

-*Macroid* also provides `macroid.util.UiThreadExecutionContext`, which allows to run futures on the UI thread.
+*Macroid* also provides `macroid.UiThreadExecutionContext`, which allows to run futures on the UI thread.
 You probably wouldn’t need to use this directly.